UNDP-Data/dsc-interactive-energy-models/README.md

 ---

-## 🧱 Scalability Notes

-- Add new models by simply creating CSVs for parameters and functions and registering them in `models.csv`
-- `functions.js` is fully regenerated on pipeline run — no manual edits needed
-- Expression parsing uses `substitute_js_vars()` to safely convert variable names to `params.<symbol>`
+## ⚙️ Running the React App

+- navigate in command prompt to the 01_App folder
+- run:
+npm install
+npm start

 ---

 ## 🚀 Run the Pipeline

 - Open the ipynb notebook and run the main cell
+- Add new models by simply creating CSVs for parameters and functions and registering them in `models.csv`

 ---